George Karl: Milwaukee Bucks

 On August 30, 1998, Karl was named head coach of the Milwaukee Bucks, lured by a particularly lucrative contract offer.
 Coming to a team that had not made the playoffs in seven seasons, Karl helped rebuild the struggling organization by making the playoffs in each of his first three seasons, steadily increasing their win totals.

 In his first two seasons they lost in the first round of the playoffs to the Indiana Pacers; after losing in a three-game sweep his first season, the Bucks lost three games to two in his second season.
-In his third season, Karl guided the Bucks, led by a "Big Three" of Glenn Robinson, Ray Allen and Sam Cassell to their first division championship in 15 years, which culminated with an appearance in the 2001 Eastern Conference Finals, where they lost in seven games.
+In his third season, Karl guided the Bucks, led by a "Big Three" of Glenn Robinson, Ray Allen and Sam Cassell to their first division championship in 15 years, which culminated with an appearance in the 2001 Eastern Conference Finals, where they lost in seven games to the 76ers.

 In Karl's fourth season, the Bucks entered with high expectations; however, they finished in ninth place in the conference and missed the playoffs.
 Seeded first in the conference at the all-star break, the Bucks collapsed and were eliminated from the playoffs in the final regular season game.
 Dealing with injuries, Karl was also reportedly at odds with Robinson and Allen.

 Following the season, Robinson was traded to Atlanta.
 At the 2002–03 trade deadline, Allen was traded to Seattle for Gary Payton.
 Though Payton and Karl had success together in Seattle and the move allowed more minutes for Michael Redd, it made Cassell the odd man out and broke up a core that was within one game of the NBA Finals just two years prior.

 The Bucks finished the 2002–03 season 42–40 to qualify for the playoffs, though they were eliminated in the first round in six games.
 Karl pushed for the team to draft point guard T. J. Ford, making Cassell expendable and he was traded to Minnesota.
 GM Ernie Grunfeld, who was arguably Karl's biggest supporter in Milwaukee, left the team shortly after the draft; new GM Larry Harris decided to move the team in a new direction and fired Karl in July.
 In the aftermath of Karl's departure, the Bucks did not win a playoff series until 2019.

 During his Bucks tenure, Karl also coached the US national team in the 2002 FIBA World Championship.
 The team finished sixth in the competition after having been defeated by Argentina in the second preliminary round group stage and later being eliminated by Yugoslavia in the quarterfinals.